Justist/PyronyModManager/README.md

 - Last active game and collection.
 - Per‑game user‑data path overrides.
 - Whether to check for updates on startup.
-- UI font size (used for the mod lists).
+- UI font size (used for the mod list entries; rows scale with font size).

 Settings are stored as compact JSON under: